-Both Professor Foster and Zhong’s laboratories are in the University’s Strong Memorial Medical Center.
+Professor Zhong's laboratory is in the University's Medical Center.

 Additional Research Opportunities

-Research opportunities in biological physics exist with faculty in other unit of the University.
+Research opportunities in biological physics exist with faculty in other units of the University.

 Professor David Matthews is a theorist in the Department of Biochemistry and Biophysics in the University Medical Center.
 His group is interested in problems relating to the prediction of RNA structure from its sequence, using both low and high-resolution models.